-Always keep both hands on the handlebars and both feet on the footboards of your ATV during operation.
+Always keep your feet on the footboards during operation; otherwise, they may contact the rear wheels.
+WARNING!
 Removing even one hand or foot can reduce your ability to control the ATV or could cause you to lose your balance and fall off of the ATV.
-If you remove a foot from a footboard, your foot or leg may come into contact with the rear wheels, which could injure you or cause an accident.
+If you remove a foot from a footboard, your foot or leg may come into contact with the rear wheels, which could injure you or cause an accident.[EWB01471]

 Avoid wheelies and jumping.
-You may lose control of the ATV or overturn.
+WARNING!
+Attempting wheelies, jumps, and other stunts increases the chance of an accident, including an overturn.
 Never attempt stunts, such as wheelies or jumps.
-Don't try to show off.
+Don't try to show off.[EWB01481]

-Modifications
+Modifications and accessories